dperezmavro/aws-rolling-service-restart/README.md

 # CLI usage

-Run `npm install` and then `npm run make` (twice at this point, there's a bug in the build script).
+Run `npm install` and then `npm run make`.
 This will generate the executable you can run under `./dist/app.dist.js`

 You only need to provide the service definition with `--service` and the cluster name with `--cluster`.
 Both of those can be found in the ECS console.